 There is no set definition of what constitutes a material or non-material change although there is some Government guidance on suggested circumstances.
 We intend to submit an update to the Environmental Impact Assessment and updated information to inform a Habitats Regulations Assessment focusing on the removal of the AFD.
 This will be based on updated information and data since the DCO in 2013.
 As these assessments are being prepared to be submitted, we are adopting a precautionary approach by treating the change as material.

 An application for a material change is decided by the Secretary of State for Business, Energy and Industrial Strategy.

 Hinkley Point C has an independently chaired Marine Technical Forum, made up of the Environment Agency, Marine Management Organisation, Natural England, Natural Resource Wales and the Devon & Severn Inshore Fisheries Conservation Authority.

-There will be a pre-application consultation period in which statutory and non-statutory consultees will be consulted.
-Notices are being published in appropriate newspapers, Lloyds List, London Gazette and relevant fishing journal.
-The Environment Agency and the Marine Management Organisation will carry out separate consultations on our respective applications to them.
+There was a pre-application consultation period in which statutory and non-statutory consultees were consulted.
+Notices were published in appropriate newspapers, Lloyds List, London Gazette and relevant fishing journals.
+The Environment Agency and the Marine Management Organisation are carrying out separate consultations on our respective applications to them.

 What is the process once an application has been submitted?